Marvel Snap Series 4 Card Tier List and Best Decks: New Card Retrospective

 Conclusion

 That’s it!
-All Series 4 cards in Marvel Snap currently, rerated a month after their initial release.
+All Series 4 cards in Marvel Snap currently.
 Marvel Snap is an unique game, and these cards can lead to different variants and at times you may just like a certain character more than others.
 So a final disclaimer – chasing the card you want with your heart instead of you head is not wrong.

 Have we missed any ideas which raise or lower the bar for these cards?
 Let us know below or our Discord server.

-Looking forward to more of the community acquiring these cards and hopefully they start to trickle down to Series 3 soon.
+Looking forward to more of the community acquiring these cards and seeing how players utilize them in new interesting ways!

 Good luck out there!